egislev/ultron/README.md

-# Automatic Control of JTDX/WSJT-X/MSHV - ULTRON
+# ULTRON - Automatic Control of JTDX/WSJT-X/MSHV 🤖

 **Created by:** LU9DCE
 **Copyright:** 2023 Eduardo Castillo
 **Contact:** castilloeduardo@outlook.com.ar
 **License:** [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-## Description
+## 📜 Description

-ULTRON is a software tool designed for remotely or locally controlling programs like JTDX, MSHV, and WSJT-X. It is capable of running on both Windows and Linux platforms, supporting both 32-bit and 64-bit versions.
-The software requires the latest version of PHP to operate.
+ULTRON is a sophisticated software tool designed for **remotely or locally controlling programs like JTDX, MSHV, and WSJT-X**.
+It offers seamless operation on both **Windows and Linux platforms**, supporting both 32-bit and 64-bit versions.
+The software relies on the **latest version of PHP** for optimal performance.

-## Requirements
+## 🔧 Requirements

-Before using ULTRON, make sure you have the following:
+Before utilizing ULTRON, please ensure the following prerequisites are met:

-- Latest version of PHP installed
+- Latest version of **PHP** installed
-- List of required PHP modules (located at the end of the script)
+- List of required **PHP modules** (specified at the end of the script)
-- Radio software properly configured for optimal performance
+- Properly configured radio software for optimal performance
 - Recommendations for optimal usage:
   - Disable the Tx watchdog
-  - Set the UDP server to point to the IP where this program is located
+  - Configure the UDP server to target the program's IP location
-  - Enable sending logged QSO ADIF data
+  - Enable transmission of logged QSO ADIF data
   - Do not filter UDP data
-  - Adjust your firewall to allow data to pass through
+  - Adjust firewall settings to facilitate data flow

-To ensure that ULTRON makes calls only to contacts that belong to LoTW (Logbook of The World), create an empty file in the same folder named "lotw".
+To ensure ULTRON makes calls only to contacts belonging to **LoTW (Logbook of The World)**, create an empty file named "**lotw**" within the same folder.

+## 📋 Details

+- ULTRON operates in **real-time**, allowing seamless software switches without requiring restarts.
+It automatically detects your **call sign**, **IP address**, and communication ports.
+- ULTRON uses its own **logbook**, but you can provide your own by placing it in the "**wsjtx_log.adi**" folder within ULTRON.
+This logbook remains separate from other software.
+- In addition to calling CQ, ULTRON recognizes messages like **73** or **RR73** and determines if correspondents are busy or unresponsive.
+- If a correspondent doesn't respond, they will be **waitlisted for 30 minutes** before a QSO retry.
+- Signals weaker than **-20dB** are considered less likely to result in successful QSOs.

-## Terminal and Color Support
+## 🌈 Terminal and Color Support

-ULTRON requires a terminal that supports ASCII color.
-You can use either the Linux terminal or the new Windows 10 or 11 terminal, both of which support ASCII color.
-If you're unable to see colors in Windows, it is recommended to use [ConEmu](https://conemu.github.io/) for an enhanced experience.
+ULTRON requires a terminal with **ASCII color support**.
+You can use the **Linux terminal** or the new **Windows 10/11 terminal**, both of which support ASCII color.
+For color support on Windows, consider using [**ConEmu**](https://conemu.github.io/) for an enhanced experience.

-## Raspberry Pi LED Control
+## 🍓 Raspberry Pi

-To control the LEDs of a Raspberry Pi, you will need to use the `sudo` command.
-Ensure that it is configured not to require a password.
+To control Raspberry Pi LEDs, use the `sudo` command configured without a password prompt.
+The **green LED** lights up for each decoding and turns off when inactive.
+The **red LED** exhibits a heartbeat-like effect during QSOs.
+Conducting a QSO emits an audible tone if a speaker is connected to the Pi's jack.

-## Disclaimer
+## ⚠️ Disclaimer

-"I am not responsible for the use or inability to use this software or any other."
+"I am not liable for the use or inability to use this software or any other."